yl2811-cmd/Showheel/wwwroot/story-engl.md

 Anna stood at the entrance of the workshop.

 Her hands were empty—the wrench was gone.
 She saw bolts and half-rolls of sealant scattered on the walkway.
 She saw the skewed angle of the spare parts rack.
-She saw the straight line of cause and effect from her hand to Lia.
+She saw the straight line of cause and effect running from her hand to Lia.

 She saw a seven-year-old child lying in the rubble.